nchikurova/www/chart/gis_project/README.md

 group by Year
 order by sum(Data_Value) desc`

 Then, I needed to divide the sum of values per each year by 51 – number of states in each year.
-So, using Open field calculator, I created a new column where each of the sum_of_prices column value is divided by 51:
+Using Open field calculator, I created a new column where each of the sum_of_values column value is divided by 51:

-Since both layers, cigarette consumption per capita and the average cost per pack, have the same structure, I used the same steps to find average cost among states in each year:
+Since both layers, cigarette consumption per capita and the average cost per pack, have the same structure, I used the same steps to find average cost among states in each year.

-The line chart is created in d3.js.
+The line chart was created in d3.js.

+## Structure of the code